psbhanu/whatever.js/README.md

 # whatever.js
-whateverjs is a node MVC App Boilerplate Kit that can be use to make awesome Apps.
+whatever.js is a node MVC App Boilerplate Kit that can be use to make awesome Apps.
 Quicker and Managable!

+[IN PROGRESS]
+--DO NOT USE FOR NOW--